 If you don’t like the ‘feel’ of the rosemary leaves then use a softer herb like parsley which also goes very well.
 Grate the cheese finely and separate into two containers for use – about 4/5ths you will use in cooking and 1/5th for garnish on serving.

 Wash the chicken breasts and chop them up into easy to cook, bite-sized pieces and set aside.
 You can omit the chicken if you want a less rounded meal or if you are cooking the risotto as a side.

 Warm-up your cooking broth – in this recipe that is chicken stock.

-Saute your onions and garlic to part cook and release the garlic aroma and then toss in your mushrooms and cook them down.
+Saute your onions, chili and garlic to part cook and release the garlic aroma and then toss in your mushrooms and cook them down.

-While you are watching the mushrooms slowly shrink into the pan, grab another pan and saute more garlic for a minute or two and then stir-fry the chicken in the garlic until the skin is white all over.
+While you are watching the mushrooms slowly shrink into the pan, grab another pan and saute more garlic for a minute or two and then add the mushroom sauce and stir-fry the chicken in the garlic until the skin is white all over.
 It will cook more in a minute!

 Add in your rice straight from the packet.
 Not washing the rice leaves more starch and a creamier resulting risotto.
 Mix the rice in with the mushrooms quickly to avoid roasting the rice without liquid.

 As soon everything is mixed add in one cup of stock and lower your heat to medium, stirring continuously.

 As soon as the liquid is absorbed and before the rice starts to cook dry in the part of the pan closest to the heat, add in the sherry or rice wine vinegar.
 Stir for a minute to cook off the alcohol and then another 3/4 cup or so of stock plus the chicken and herbs.